NetCoreStack/Hisar/README.md

         </None>
     </ItemGroup>
     ```
  - If you have any templating directory for static serve files or hosting main web application, start the Web Cli tool on project root directory from command line.
-It will start the Web Cli application on **http://localhost:1444** to manage all main application contents or provide _Layout.cshtml if no appdir option specified.
-(One working Cli tool is enough for same templating usage)
+It will start the Web Cli application on **http://localhost:1444** to manage all main application contents or provide **_Layout.cshtml** if no appdir option specified.
+(One working Web Cli tool is enough for same templating usage)

         dotnet hisar --appdir <the-path-of-your-hosting-app-relative-or-absolute>